 About The Choices Program

 The Choices Program is non-profit organization based at Brown University.
-The Choices Program develops curricula on current and historical international issues and offers workshops, institutes, and in-service programs for high school teachers.
-Course materials place special emphasis on the importance of educating students in their participatory role as citizens.
+We develop curricula on current and historical international issues and offer professional development for educators.

 The program seeks to empower young people with the skills, knowledge, and participatory habits to be engaged citizens who are capable of addressing international issues through thoughtful public discourse and informed decision making.